AxelGard/blog/_posts/2025-11-21-what-skills-companies-wants.md

 Depending on the region the number of job postings can vary a lot.
 I have added a parameter that will limit the number of job postings to scrape.
 But for bigger regions that means that you will only get a subset of the total job postings.
-And linkedin is will also start returning other job postings after a while.
+And linkedin will also start returning less and less relevent job postings after a while.
-So the more jobs you request the noise in the data will get bigger.
+So the more jobs postings you request the noise will increase.

 ### Extracting skills from job postings